 In this quick guide, we’ll look at what Bluetooth is, how it works, and the potential risks associated with using it.
 We’ll also explore some steps you can take to ensure your safety when using Bluetooth-enabled devices.
 So let’s get right to it!

-So first things first — to understand the security risks of using Bluetooth technology, let’s consider how it works.
+So first things first — to understand the security risks of using Bluetooth technology, let’s consider what is it and how it works.

 In its simplest form, Bluetooth is a short-range radio frequency that enables two devices (like your phone and a pair of headphones) to communicate wirelessly.
 It’s also used in complex applications like connecting your laptop to a printer or as part of a networked security system.